Open Funding Opportunities

 All Open RFAs

-The IU Simon Comprehensive Cancer Center (IUSCCC) is providing an opportunity to fund cancer focused PI-directed applications to the National Institutes of Health that have been reviewed once and missed the NIH pay line and have a high potential for obtaining external funding.
-The goal is to increase the cancer focused NIH funding base in the IUSCCC.
+The IU Simon Comprehensive Cancer Center is providing an opportunity to fund cancer focused PI-directed applications to the National Institutes of Health that have been reviewed once and missed the NIH pay line and have a high potential for obtaining external funding.
+The goal is to increase the cancer focused NIH funding base.
 Non-NCI targeted applications should have significant cancer relevance.

-Investigators wishing to apply to this funding mechanism must first submit a draft cover letter (letter of intent) for approval by the IUSCCC Executive Committee before working with a Coordinator to submit a full application.
+Investigators wishing to apply to this funding mechanism must first submit a draft cover letter (letter of intent) for approval by the Cancer Center’s Executive Committee before working with a Coordinator to submit a full application.
 Once approved, the link for submitting the online application will be sent.

 Maximum allowable amount for R01, R42 and R44 grants is $50K with P01 and SPORE funding amounts evaluated on a case-by-case basis.

-Contact for Letter of Intent and Questions: Kaitlin Condron kcondron@iu.edu or Crystal Baker crybanks@iupui.edu
+Contact for Notice of Intent and Questions: Kaitlin Evans kcondron@iu.edu or Crystal Banks crybanks@iu.edu

 Files for Investigators